ColinKennedy/nvim2/README.md

 - gp is broken.
 FIX
 - The %s/foo/bar/g has some weird updating issues
+- Terminal is really slow at typing, sometimes

+- aerial
+ - Is there a way to extend it without forking?
+Plugin?
+ - Can I use treesitter syntax to exclude surrounding ""s?

 - Add initialize_timeout_sec as a Houdini configuration example setting options?: {
 initialize_timeout_sec?: number  -- How many seconds the client waits for a

+- Add USD filetype icon